rturrado/word_converter/README.md

 #### Input reader

 Three classes are defined in this file: a pure virtual base class, `input reader`, and two concrete clases, `file_reader` and `stream_reader`.<br/>
-Each concrete class holds an input stream: `file_reader` reads from a file, and holds a file stream; while `stream_reader` reads from any input stream.
+Each concrete class holds an input stream: `file_reader` reads from a file, and holds a file stream;
+while `stream_reader` reads from any input stream.
 They also implement a virtual method to retrieve a reference to that stream<br/>
-Upon construction, `file_reader` receives a file path, and checks the path corresponds to a regular file.
+Upon construction, `file_reader` receives a file path, and checks that the path corresponds to a regular file.
 Otherwise, it throws a custom runtime error.<br/>
 The base class has a three-method public API: `read`, `eof`, and `fail`. `read` reads a sentence, i.e. until a period is found, or until the end of file, if no period is found, and returns it. `eof` and `fail` let a client check the input stream's state.

 #### Output writer

 The implementation of the writers is quite similar to that of the readers.<br/>
 There are also three classes: a pure virtual base class, `output_writer`, and two concrete classes, `file_writer` and `stream_writer`.
 Again, each concrete class holds a stream, in this case an output stream.<br/>
-The `file_writer` constructor just checks the file stream is good.
+The `file_writer` constructor just checks that the file stream is good.
 It doesn't check the file already exists.
 The base class just exposes one `write` method, which grabs the output stream and writes a text to it.

 #### Converter